How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Conclusion

-Obtaining a Plastic and Nylon Raw Materials Trading Licence at Dubai South Business Hub Free Zone offers traders 100% foreign ownership, access to world-class logistics infrastructure, and a gateway to high-growth markets across the Middle East, Africa, and Asia.
+Obtaining a Plastic and Nylon Raw Materials Trading License at Dubai South Business Hub Free Zone offers traders 100% foreign ownership, access to world-class logistics infrastructure, and a gateway to high-growth markets across the Middle East, Africa, and Asia.
 The streamlined setup process, competitive cost structure, and broad scope of permitted activities under Activity Code 4752.91 make this an attractive option for both new entrants and established operators in the polymer supply chain.

 Contact Dubai South Business Hub Free Zone directly or speak with a licensed UAE business setup consultant to begin your application for Activity Code 4752.91 today.